gilcrest/diygoapi/README.md

 The following is an in-depth walkthrough of this project.
 This walkthrough has a stupid amount of detail.
 This is a demo API, so the "business" intent of it is to support basic CRUD (**C**reate, **R**ead, **U**pdate, **D**elete) operations for a movie database.

+## WARNING!!! - 12/10/2020 - I am in the midst of refactoring a lot of this..
+I'm trying to simplify a bit and have made major changes to error handling and general flow.
+Everything below needs to be updated.
+I'm working on it!
+I have time right now and hope to have this all rebuilt and documented before Christmas.
+My goal after that will be to add a LOT of tests...

 ## Installation

 TL;DR - just show me how to install and run the code.